igorwojda/android-showcase/README.md

 ## Tech-stack

-This project takes advantage of many popular libraries and tools of the Android ecosystem:
+Min API level is set to [`21`](https://android-arsenal.com/api?level=21), so presented approach is suitable for over [85% of devices](https://developer.android.com/about/dashboards) running Android.
+This project takes advantage of many popular libraries and tools of the Android ecosystem.
+Most of the libraries are in stable version, unless there is a good reason to use non-stable dependency.

 * Core
     * Android SDK